AdobeDocs/campaign-classic.it-IT/help/web/using/editing-content.md

 ## Aggiunta di un bordo e uno sfondo {#adding-a-border-and-background}

-È possibile aggiungere un **bordo** a un blocco selezionato.
+You can add a **border** to a selected block.
 I bordi sono definiti utilizzando tre opzioni: stile, dimensione e colore.

 ![](assets/dce_popup_border.png)

-È inoltre possibile definire un colore **di** sfondo selezionando un colore dalla tavola colori.
+You can also define a **background color** by selecting a color from the color chart.

 ![](assets/dce_popup_background.png)